 Animations

 If you want to advance from regular drawings to drawings that actually move, this is the right section for you.
-In this section, you will create an small movie of a sailboat sailing into the sunset.
+In this section, you will create a small movie of a sailboat sailing into the sunset.

 Special thanks goes to Paolo Ruiz, who created this wonderful program.
 The entire program is also available in our Logo Library.